Hastings park playgrounds to reopen Monday

 Hastings’ municipal park playgrounds and restrooms and the city skate park will reopen for public use on Monday, with small water features to follow in the subsequent two weeks, the city Parks and Recreation Department announced Thursday.

-In Thursday’s release, the Parks and Recreation Department said the playgrounds and skate park will not be regularly disinfected once they are reopened, and that visitors will use them at their own risk.
+In Thursday’s release, the Parks and Recreation Department said the playgrounds and skate park won’t be regularly disinfected once they are reopened, and that visitors will use them at their own risk.

 The skate park is located on West Third Street between the Hastings Community Center (former National Guard Armory building) and Aquacourt.